mothur/mothur.github.io/_wiki/mothur_v.1.15.0.md

     [remove.lineage](remove.lineage) - change default for
     dups parameter in to true if a name file is given
 -   [trim.seqs](trim.seqs) - added group parameter
--   added strip command to mothur\'s makefile to reduce the size of the executable
+-   added strip command to mothur's makefile to reduce the size of the executable
 -   [parsimony](parsimony) - added processors option for
     parallelization